Why Your First Week Off Doesn’t Feel Restful

 Betty Chan — authenticity coach and speaker based in New York City

-Rest isn’t about escaping your life.
+Rest doesn’t have to be about escaping your life.

 If you're learning how to rest without guilt or trying to build a life that doesn’t require escaping from — join my newsletter.